ibm-cloud-docs/key-protect/private-network.md

     See
     [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint){: external}
-    to learn how to set up your account for connecting to a private network.
+    to learn how to set up your account for connecting to a VPE.
     {: tip}

 3. Set an environment variable to target a